 June 3-5, 2019

 You can register for Congress and the CHA Annual Meeting here.
-Do it before April 1st to enjoy the Early Bird rate.

 Have a look at the CHA's preliminary program.